OpenSpace/openspace.github.io/docs/components/session-recording.md

 4. Simulation Time - recorded actions will be locked to the simulated time in OpenSpace, and will not play back unless the time is set to the specific date & time.
 With this mode, it is necessary to manually set the simulation time to before what it was when recorded.
 Playback will begin when the current simulation time reaches the recorded simulation time.
 Example:
 `openspace.sessionRecording.startPlaybackSimulationTime('filename.osrec');`

-Currently mouse camera control is disabled during playback.
-Log messages will indicate when playback is finished.
 You can abort the playback by entering:
 `openspace.sessionRecording.stopPlayback();`

 ## Known Issues
 Problems currently occur when playing back files that contain some types of time manipulation.
 If playback gets in a strange state because of this, then the `openspace.sessionRecording.stopPlayback()` command can be used to end playback.
-Camera positions are time dependent, so things can look different if you don't playback in simulation mode and the time is set far in the past/future.
+Camera positions are time dependent, so things will look different if you don't playback in simulation mode and the time is set far in the past/future.

 ## ASCII File Format
 When saving the recording in ASCII format instead of binary, the file becomes editiable and will contain a series of rows like this:

 `camera 35.6259 0.125842 624861769.816 14150159.7269534 1447711.8646562 22214479.4404503 -0.2036835 -0.1934829 -0.7594912 -0.5867287 4.0000052e-07 F Earth`

-Below is an explination of the 14 columns in the example entry:
+Below is an explanation of the 14 columns in the example entry:
 00 - "camera" this denotes that this row represents a camera keyframe.
 01 - "35.6259" - a timestamp representing the number of seconds since openspace has been launched.
 02 - "0.125842" - a timestamp representing the number of seconds since the recording has been started.